hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @dockimbel would have to say.
 I think he noted things in the past but don't remember where now.

 [18:01:10](#x01re1MMKarVNoZF3_bdvrAWEtNZGYLDHUdTk6i3wnk) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
-I can say it.. because I've spend already a few hours trying to port the compiler from R2 to R3 Ì†ΩÌ∏â It's not unsolvable... it's just a obstacle, because in R3 one must use `ref!` instead of `issue!` (as it would be needed when porting to Red one day)
+I can say it.. because I've spend already a few hours trying to port the compiler from R2 to R3 üòâ It's not unsolvable... it's just a obstacle, because in R3 one must use `ref!` instead of `issue!` (as it would be needed when porting to Red one day)

 [18:01:31](#gAfzwj9Qv96qFaKp3GKaCzxtHLoBPWoJVxH0VISS5sM) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 * I can say it.. because I've spend already a few hours trying to port the compiler from R2 to R3 ;-) It's not unsolvable... it's just one of many obstacles, because in R3 one must use `ref!` instead of `issue!` (as it would be needed when porting to Red one day)